 The generic security margin of collision attacks in quantum settings has been investigated with the recent progress in post-quantum security of cryptographic schemes and primitives.
 Several quantum collision algorithms [BHT98, CNPS17] were introduced to provide security bounds for generic hash functions.
-However, the quantum collision attack against exact hash functions was not published until 2020 [HS20].
+However, the quantum collision attack against concrete hash functions was not published until 2020 [HS20].
 In this work, Hosoyamada and Sasaki demonstrated that differential trails of low probability that couldn't be utilized in classical collision attacks were exploited to mount quantum collision attacks of more rounds.
-Later, the authors extended their quantum collision attacks on SHA-2 at CRYPTO 2021 [HS21].
+Later, the authors extended their quantum collision search algorithms to other hash functions and proposed the first quantum collision attacks on SHA-2 at CRYPTO 2021 [HS21].
 Additionally, results of quantum rebound attacks on AES hashing modes [DSS+20] and quantum multi-collision distinguishers [BGLP] on dedicated hash functions were also presented.